digimuza/coding-interview-api/TASK.md

 Your task is to implement a Web API that stores candidates and finds the best person for a job.
 To do this, you need to create 2 routes:

-1. POST /candidates – adds a candidate to the in-memory database
+1. PUT /candidates – adds a candidate to the in-memory database
 2. GET /candidates/search?skills=skill1,skill2 - returns a list of candidates which best match the skills

-# 1. POST /candidates
+# 1. PUT /candidates

 The request body will contain the following fields: